PauSala/mtgTracker/README.md

 This straightforward strategy appears to be quite effective.
 In `backend/dist/src/data/trash.log` file, unprocessed lines are logged.
 For a sample Player.log file with a bunch of activity (multiple games, deck changes, etc.) the only non parsed JSON objects came from `AuthenticateResponse`  and `ClientToMatchServiceMessageType_ClientToGREUIMessage` messages, wich both are intentionally ignored.
 Of course they can be parsed as well with same strategy.

-In conclusion, with this strategy all relevant messages are stored and classified.
+With this strategy all relevant messages are stored and classified.